-Here it’s worth mentioning that if you’re using a smart light bulb, smart bulb adapter, or smart wall socket and the physical switch is off then Alexa can’t turn it on.
-So for instance, you would need to keep you wall switch on at all times and then you can tell Alexa to turn it on or off.
+Here it’s worth mentioning that if you’re using a smart light bulb, smart bulb adapter, or smart wall socket and the physical switch is off, then Alexa can’t turn it on.
+So for instance, you would need to keep your wall switch on at all times and then you can tell Alexa to turn it on or off.

-With the smart switch in the wall, you can turn it off physically if you like when you walk out of the room still turn it back on by voice command.
+With the smart switch in the wall, you can turn it off physically if you like and still turn it back on by voice command.

-While it may be intimating, as long as you know how to turn the breaker off it’s a piece of cake.
+While it may be intimidating, as long as you know how to turn the breaker off it’s a piece of cake.

 I recommend using the Kasa Smart Light Switch by TP-Link.
 It’s the best sold and reviewed on Amazon and the App that comes with it walks you through every detail of installing it.
 It takes about 15 minutes between removing the old switch, putting the new one in and hooking it up to your WiFi.